-Along with several other manufacturers, we are named as a defendant in approximately 70 active cases in the U.S. involving approximately 1,650 active claimants related to the analgesics Darvon and related formulations of propoxyphene.
-Additionally, 72 cases involving approximately 215 claimants were recently dismissed and are on appeal to the Sixth Circuit.
-These cases generally allege various cardiac injuries.
-Almost all of these cases have been consolidated in a federal multi-district litigation in the Eastern District of Kentucky or are pending in state and federal courts in California.
-A putative class action has been filed in the U.S. District Court for the Eastern District of Louisiana (Ballard, et al. v.
+Along with several other manufacturers, we are named as a defendant in approximately 65 active cases in the U.S. involving approximately 1,700 active claimants related to claims that the analgesics Darvon and related formulations of propoxyphene contributed to various cardiac injuries.
+Additionally, approximately 80 cases involving approximately 225 claimants were recently dismissed and are on appeal to the Sixth Circuit.
+Almost all of the active cases have been consolidated in a federal multi-district litigation in the Eastern District of Kentucky or are pending in a coordinated state court proceeding in California.
+A putative class action was filed in the U.S. District Court for the Eastern District of Louisiana (Ballard, et al. v.
 Eli Lilly and Company et al.) against Lilly and other manufacturers seeking to assert product liability claims on behalf of U.S. residents who ingested propoxyphene pain products and allegedly sustained personal injuries.
-Lilly was dismissed with prejudice following a dispositive motion; however, the case remains open as other defendants have not been dismissed and there is currently no final appealable order.
+Lilly and the remaining defendants were dismissed with prejudice on a dispositive motion, and a final appealable order was entered.
 We transferred the U.S. regulatory approvals and all marketing rights to our propoxyphene products in 2002 to NeoSan Pharmaceuticals, Inc. (an affiliate of aaiPharma, Inc.), which subsequently transferred all such approvals and marketing rights to Xanodyne Pharmaceuticals, Inc. We believe these claims are without merit and are prepared to defend against them vigorously.